 While soy candles tend to be slightly more expensive than their paraffin alternatives, you also get more for your money.
 Soy wax burns at a cooler temperature, meaning that your candle will burn for more hours than a paraffin candle of the same size.
 The wax is also less likely to scald if touched, which is an important consideration for households with curious little ones.

 Are you looking for a scented candle?
-Candles can carry aromatherapeutic benefits, but certain synthetic scents may end up making you sick.
+Our best soy candles can carry aromatherapeutic benefits that are eco friendly, but certain synthetic scents may end up making you sick.
 You should stick to candles that use natural oils to create a soothing smell.
 Soy candles tend to hold scent better than paraffin candles because they burn slowly, releasing oils gradually.
 There are even scents catered towards men, such as the Wax & Wick Oakmoss Soy Candle!

 Is the dye safe?
 Soy wax comes in a natural cream color, but you can also find dyed candles in a spectrum of colors.
 While colored candles might be pretty, certain dyes contain toxic compounds that may be dangerous if inhaled.
 You should look for candles that use safe, natural dyes, or purchase from reputable manufacturers that use safe artificial pigments.